Skip to main content

 Collection

 ...
-Collections Empty Backbones Choosing Your Perfect Plasmid Backbone Empty backbones are plasmids containing...A guide to Addgene's empty vector backbones curated by species, epitope tags/fusion protein, selectable...guide to a selection of Addgene's empty vector backbones.
+Collections Empty Backbones Choosing Your Perfect Plasmid Backbone Empty backbones are plasmids containing...A selection of Addgene's empty vector backbones curated by species, epitope tags/fusion proteins, function...guide to a selection of Addgene's empty vector backbones.
 For the most part, we will assume that you want...
-Host Relevant Promoters Representative Empty Backbones Mammalian CMV, SV40, EF1a, CAG, Ubc Transient ...
-Tet-inducible Find more Tet-inducible empty backbones on our Tetracycline (Tet) Inducible Expression...Hygromiycin resistance marker Also see more empty backbones on our Plant Plasmids and Resources collection...Protein Common uses Representative Empty Backbones Flag Epitope tag c-Flag pcDNA3 or FLAG-HA-pcDNA3.1...
+Host Relevant Promoters Representative Empty Backbones Mammalian CMV, SV40, EF1a, CAG, Ubc Transient ...- Tet-inducible Find more Tet-inducible empty backbones on our Tetracycline (Tet) Inducible Expression...Hygromiycin resistance marker Also see more empty backbones on our Plant Plasmids and Resources collection...Protein Common uses Representative Empty Backbones Flag Epitope tag c-Flag pcDNA3 or FLAG-HA-pcDNA3.1...

 Type